 As rock fans well know, there are two kinds of Sting.
 There's sexy, swaggering Police Sting.
 Then there's lute-hugging Renaissance Festival Sting.
 If you're wondering which Sting shows up on this 15-tracker, let it be known that one song, 'The Burning Babe', is a poem by a 16th century English Jesuit martyr.
 Yikes, somebody hide the plastic party forks!
 This is bleak stuff, performed via harps and harmoniums and presumably recorded in a Gothic stone fortress of sadness.
 And yet Sting's definition of Christmas - "a period of intense loneliness and alienation" - makes these delicate shanties and carols mesmerizing and fresh.
 In a strange way, it might help you survive the holidays.
 GRADE: A

-After getting his rock mojo back with the Police reunion, Sting, ever the Renaissance man, shifts to more esoteric pursuits.
+Review from People After getting his rock mojo back with the Police reunion, Sting, ever the Renaissance man, shifts to more esoteric pursuits.
 If on a Winter's Night ..., inspired by the Englishman's favorite season, features traditional music of the British Isles.
 Like 2006's Songs from the Labyrinth, the disc gives Sting a chance to show off his classical side.
 This is evocative mood music perfect for chilling out by the fireplace, especially during the holidays (although there are only fleeting references to Christmas).
 By the time it's all over, though, you may find yourself needing a jolt of the Police's Outlandos d'Amour.